Dark Green Guest Room Reveal

 Shop the Look

-Paint Color: Benjamin Moore “Essex Green” // Bed // Bedding // Bed Pillows (HomeGoods) // Lumbar // Blanket // Nightstands // Lamps // Rug // Curtains // Curtain Rod // Curtain Rings // Black Dresser // Olive Tree // Hamper // Wood Mirror // White Vase // Dogwood Stems // Other Accessories (HomeGoods) // Art (HomeGoods)
+Paint Color: Benjamin Moore “Essex Green” // Bed // Bedding // Bed Pillows (HomeGoods) // Lumbar (no longer available) // Blanket (no longer sold) // Nightstands // Lamps // Rug // Curtains // Curtain Rod // Curtain Rings // Black Dresser // Olive Tree // Hamper // Wood Mirror // Dogwood Stems // Other Accessories (HomeGoods) // Art (HomeGoods)

 My plan is to feature Ryan & Sarah’s entire condo in our next Reader OMG! series, so you have all of their amazing spaces in one go-to post.
 Be on the lookout for that next month…